-If the taxpayer reported presumed investment capital items in the prior year, and then failed to hold a particular item of such presumed investment capital for more than one year. then the taxpaver must increase its total business capital in the immediately succeeding tax year by the amount included in investment capital in the prior year return for that stock, net of any liabilities attributable to that stock in the prior year return computed as provided in §208.5(b), and must increase its business income in the immediately succeeding tax year by the amount of income and net gains (but not less than zero) from that stock included in investment income, in the prior year return less either any interest deductions directly and indirectly attributable to that stock, or if the safe harbor election is made, less 40% of the gross investment income from that stock claimed in the prior year return, as provided in §208.6.
+If the taxpayer reported presumed investment capital items in the prior year, and then failed to hold a particular item of such presumed investment capital for more than one year, the taxpayer must increase its total business capital in the immediately succeeding tax year by the amount included in investment capital in the prior year return for that stock, net of any liabilities attributable to that stock in the prior year return computed as provided in §208.5(b), and must increase its business income in the immediately succeeding tax year by the amount of income and net gains (not less than zero) from that stock included in investment income in the prior year return, less either any interest deductions directly and indirectly attributable to that stock, or if the safe harbor election is made, less 40% of the gross investment income from that stock claimed in the prior year return, as provided in §208.6.
 Alternatively, a taxpayer may file an amended return for the preceding tax year to reflect the fact that the stock is no longer considered investment capital.
-If you choose to file an amended return, mark an X in the box on line A. See TSB-M-15(8)C.
+See TSB-M-15(8)C.

 List all prior year presumed investment capital items, as previously reported on your prior tax year Form CT-3.1, that did not meet the holding period requirement.
 In column A, provide the name, CUSIP number, or CINS, or lot number and provide the requested additional information in all other columns.
 If more space is needed, attach additional sheets, providing the information in the same format.
+Note: Enter only directly owned investments in items A through G; the sum of the proportionate part of partnership items from Form IT-204-CP are included in the Total from additional sheet(s) and/or partnerships line.